marcinjahn/technology-notebook/src/docs/programming/angular/observables.md

 We apply operators with the `pipe()` function.
 We used the `map` operator.
 There are lots more in the `rxjs/operators` import.
-For example, there is `filter`, which rejects values that do not conform to the provided predicate.
+For example, there is `filter`, which rejects values that do not conform to the provided predicate; or `catchError`, which allows to handle error "globally" somehow.

 ::: tip Chaining
 To chain a few operators sequentially, we can call `pipe()` multiple times, or